 Native to the tropical and subtropical areas of Oceania, Australasia, Africa, Asia, and Europe, about 200 flowering vines and shrubs belong to the Jasminum genus in the Oleaceae plant family.
 The genus contains both deciduous and evergreen plants with a variety of different types of foliage.

 Jasmine flowers blossom in clusters, are only about an inch in diameter, and are usually white, yellow, or feature a slight reddish hue.
 Despite their small size, the flowers are highly fragrant.
 In addition to being grown as an ornamental plant, jasmine is also used in tea, perfumes, and several cultural traditions.

 70. Heliotrope (Heliotropium arborescens ‘Albans’)

 Native to northern South America, Heliotropium arborescens ‘Albans’ is a species of flowering, perennial plant that belongs to the Boraginaceae (forget-me-not) plant family.
 The species traditionally has lavender or purple flowers, but this cultivar has been bred to produce snowy-white blossoms.
 Heliotropes feature clusters of small flowers within bushy, evergreen shrubs.
 Their flowers are well-loved for their sweet, vanilla-like fragrance.

 71. False Shamrock (Oxalis triangularis)

-A member of the Oxalidaceae (wood sorrel) plant family, Oxalis triangularis is a species of flowering, perennial plant that is native to the southern regions of South America.
-Commonly called false shamrock, this plant has leaves in either dark purple or green with three leaflets that result in it often being confused with true shamrock.
+A member of the Oxalidaceae (wood sorrel) plant family, Oxalis triangularis is a species of flowering, a perennial plant native to the southern regions of South America.
+Commonly called false shamrock, this plant has leaves in either dark purple or green with three leaflets that are often confused with true shamrock.